Rem0o/FanControl.DellPlugin/README.md

 ## To install

+Either
+* Download the latest binaries from [AppVeyor](https://ci.appveyor.com/project/Rem0o/fancontrol-dellplugin/branch/master/artifacts)
+* Compile the solution.

-Compile the solution and copy the bin/release content into FanControl's "plugins" folder.
+and copy the bin/release content into FanControl's "plugins" folder.